-Rotors on active magnetic bearings (AMB) have a few key advantages that make them very promising for use in nuclear power plants with gas heat-transfer agents and high-power wind plants [Kodochigov, Golovko and Ganin, 2013] and [Mitenkov et al, 2015; Mitenkov et al, 2016] and [Wang, Zhang and Ding, 2012].
+Rotors on active magnetic bearings (AMB) have a few key advantages that make them very promising for use in nuclear power plants with gas heat-transfer agents and high-power wind plants [Kodochigov, Golovko and Ganin, 2013] and [Mitenkov et al, 2016] and [Wang, Zhang and Ding, 2012].
 The advantages are near-zero friction, almost full independence of environment and nearly no need of maintenance.
-After the complex flexible rotor is assembled residual imbalance is always present, and such imbalance could lead to substantial increase of rotor oscillation amplitude at critical rotation frequencies in spin up and shutdown modes.
+After the complex flexible rotor is assembled residual imbalance is always present, and such imbalance could lead to substantial increase of rotor oscillation amplitude at critical rotation frequencies in spin up and shutdown modes as well as to certain nonlinear effects [Boikov, Andrievsky and Shiegin, 2016].
 As control system is based on digital processing unit, it can form arbitrary control laws.
 Measuring system of the active magnetic suspension can take continuous measurements of rotation speed, rotor angle and displacement and of currents in magnets in the AMB.